| Sterilants and Disinfectants in Veterinary Facilities In a healthcare setting, it is essential to be able to control

 Waste State Resource Locator page for your state for links to any state-specific

 variations on the federal rules that may apply to you.
+Some sterilants and disinfectants are considered hazardous

+wastes, and are regulated under RCRA (see below).
 A brief summary of which federal agency plays what

 role in the regulation of sterilants and disinfectants can be found in a document from